atubak400/LEMP-Stack-Ubuntu-Web-Stack-Implementation-/documentation.md

 Step 13: Create a root web directory for my website by running `sudo mkdir /var/www/projectLEMP`<br>
 Step 14: Assign ownership of the directory to current user by running `sudo chown -R $USER:$USER /var/www/projectLEMP`<br>
-Step 15: Open a new Configuration file in Nginx's sites-enabled directory by running `sudo nano /etc/nginx/sites-available/projectLEMP` and paste the code below in the file.<br>
+Step 15: Open a new Configuration file in Nginx's sites-enabled directory by running `sudo nano /etc/nginx/sites-available/projectLEMP` <br>

 ![root web directory](./Images/16.png)

+and paste the code below in the opened file.

 ```nginx
 # /etc/nginx/sites-available/projectLEMP